-A wide variety of science instructional methods can be used by science teachers, ranging from those that are teacher-centered to those that are more student-centered (Hayes, Lee, DiStefano, O’Connor, & Seitz, 2016; Treagust, & Tsui 2014).
-Hayes, Lee, DiStefano, O’Connor, and Seitz reviled a comprehensive literature review regarding science instructional methods and find out that they can be categorized into five major areas on a continuum started from teacher-centered to student-centered, more specifically, (a) Traditional Instruction, (b) Engaging Prior Knowledge, (c) Science Discourse and Communication, (d) Evaluation and Explanation, and (e) Empirical Investigation.
+A wide variety of science instructional methods can be used by science teachers, ranging from methods that are teacher-centered to those that are more student-centered (Hayes et al., 2016; Treagust & Tsui 2014).
+Hayes et al. (2016) conducted a comprehensive literature review regarding science instructional methods and discovered that these can be categorized into five major areas on a continuum from teacher-centered to student-centered—specifically, (a) traditional instruction, (b) engaging prior knowledge, (c) science discourse and communication, (d) evaluation and explanation, and (e) empirical investigation.

-Science Education in the Arab sector in Israel - Ethnical Perspectives
+Science Education in the Arab Sector in Israel—Ethnic Perspectives

-In Israel, a cultural composition is existed and may be said to reflect the whole spectrum of this global continuum due to its subcultural variation, ranging from the culture of Jews of Western origin (e.g., Europe, America), which is characterized as most individualistic, through Jewish culture of eastern origin (e.g., Africa, Middle East), then to the Christian Arab culture, followed by the Druze, and finally to the minority culture considered most collectivist—Muslim Arab culture (including Bedouin).
-Thus, Israeli Arabs and Druze, comprising altogether about 20% of the Israeli population, live in a collectivist society that is characterized by Arab and Jewish researchers alike as being progressively influenced by the individualistic culture of the Jewish majority (Al-Haj, 1995; Brodai & Israelashwili, 1998; Buda & Elsayed-Elkhuoly, 1998; Florian, Mikulincer & Weller, 1993).
+Israel’s multicultural composition may be said to reflect the whole spectrum of the global continuum because of its subcultural variation, ranging from the culture of Jews of Western origin (e.g., Europe and America), which is characterized as the most individualistic, to Jewish culture of Eastern origin (e.g., Africa and the Middle East), then to the Christian Arab culture, followed by the Druze, and finally to the minority culture considered most collectivist—the Muslim Arab culture (including Bedouin).
+Israeli Arabs and Druze, composing altogether about 20% of the Israeli population, live in a collectivist society that is characterized by Arab and Jewish researchers alike as being progressively influenced by the individualistic culture of the Jewish majority (Al-Haj, 1995; Brodai & Israelashwili, 1998; Buda & Elsayed-Elkhuoly, 1998; Florian, Mikulincer, & Weller, 1993).

-The Arab collectivist view traditionally places great emphasis on the authority of teachers and adults, and on the need for respect.
-In traditional society, learning and children’s obedience to adults is highly regarded (Al-Haj, 1995; Eilam, 2002; Haj-Yahia, 1995).
+The Arab collectivist view traditionally places great emphasis on the authority of teachers and adults and on the need for respect.
+In this traditional society, learning and children’s obedience to adults is highly regarded (Al-Haj, 1995; Eilam, 2002; Haj-Yahia, 1995).

 Arab schools in Israel are characterized by a high level of formality (Abu-Asbah, 2007).
-Moreover, Abu-Asbah indicated that teaching strategies in Arab schools in Israel are based mainly on frontal, traditional instruction, teacher-centered teaching methods, although there are raised calls to use alternative teaching strategies.
+Moreover, Abu-Asbah (2007) indicated that teaching strategies in Arab schools in Israel are based mainly on frontal, traditional instruction or teacher-centered teaching methods, although there are increased calls to use alternative teaching strategies.

-According to Abu-Asbah, classrooms in the Arab sector in Israel are characterized by:
+According to Abu-Asbah (2007), classrooms in the Arab sector in Israel are characterized by the following:

-The teacher is always correct - this perception prevents students from critical discourse with their teacher, critical thinking, creative thinking.
-This type of instruction can be called autocratic!
+The teacher is always correct.
+This perception prevents students from critical discourse with their teacher and from critical and creative thinking.
+This type of instruction can be called autocratic.

-There is no attention given to the different individuals that are existed in the classrooms.
+No attention is given to the different individuals in the classroom.

-High-achiever students are those who mainly manipulate discourse with the teacher, while low-achievers are not and stay behind alone.
+High-achieving students are those who mainly manipulate discourse with the teacher, whereas low achievers do not and stay behind alone.

-Therefore, the ability to accommodate the frontal-oriented classroom is very limited, and thus the gaps between the students are growing more and more.
+The ability to accommodate a frontal-oriented classroom is very limited, and thus, the gaps between students are growing more and more.

-A comparative study conducted by Dkeidek, Mamlok-Naaman, and Hofstein (2010) revealed significant differences related to question asking behaviour of students in the chemistry laboratory classroom.
-It was found that in general the number of questions that asked by Arab students in an inquiry-type chemistry laboratory was significantly lower compared to their Jewish counterparts.
-Moreover, Dkeidek, Mamlok-Naaman, and Hofstein (2012) found in a comparative study The Arab teachers perceive themselves to be the key to the learning process, and they are the responsible person during their teaching, in addition, the Arab teachers perceive always their students as help-seekers and support-askers due to their inability and uncertainty.
+A comparative study conducted by Dkeidek, Mamlok-Naaman, and Hofstein (2010) revealed significant differences related to question-asking behavior of students in chemistry laboratory classrooms.
+The researchers found that in general, the number of questions asked by Arab students in an inquiry-type chemistry laboratory was significantly lower compared with their Jewish counterparts.
+Moreover, Dkeidek et al. (2012) found in a comparative study that Arab teachers perceive themselves to be the key to the learning process and the responsible person during their teaching.
+In addition, because of students’ inability and uncertainty, Arab teachers usually perceive students as help-seekers and support-askers.